rdz98/rdz98.github.io/index.md

 ## News

+- **[Apr.
+2025]** Our paper about task-driven models of ventral visual stream is accepted to CogSci 2025.

 - **[Aug.
 2024]** Our paper about subdomain alignment in BCIs is accepted to BIBM 2024.

 {% include_relative _includes/publications.md %}